gosom/gobook/src/p1/p1_hello.md

 # Hello world

-If you don't have Golang installed please do so.
+If you don't have Golang installed please
 Follow the instructions [here](https://go.dev/doc/install)

 Now let's start our journey by just saying `Hello world`